 (4-0) 4 credits.
-Prerequisite: PHYS 213; concurrent registration in MATH 321.
-Crystal structures and diffraction of x-rays.
-Lattice dynamics and phonons.
-Electron energy structures of solids.
-Electronic and thermal properties of metals, dielectrics and semiconductors.
-Basic semiconductor devices.
+Prerequisite: MATH 321 or permission of instructor.
+This course looks at solid materials from a microscopic level.
+Topics include basic crystal structure; mechanical and thermal properties; and electronic processes with reference to electrical properties of metals, semiconductors, and insulators.

-PHYS 451 CLASSICAL MECHANICS
+PHYS 451 CLASSICAL MECHANICS (4-0) 4 credits.
+Prerequisite: PHYS 113 or PHYS

-(4-0) 4 credits.
-Prerequisite: PHYS 113 or PHYS 213 and concurrent registration in MATH 321.
-Newton's Laws, motion in one and three dimension, central forces, harmonic oscillations, non-inertial reference frames, rotations of rigid bodies, and Lagrangian Mechanics.
+213 and prerequisite or corequisite MATH 321.
+This is a systematic introduction to classical mechanics emphasizing motion in three dimensions.
+Topics include central forces, harmonic oscillations, noninertial reference frames, rigid body motion, and Lagrangian and Hamiltonian Mechanics.